-Other costs: Include costs for necessary equipment above \$5,000, stipends for participants in projects, and other items not included in previous grant categories.
-The NHPRC does not provide grant funds for the acquisition of routine equipment such as office furnishings, shelving, and file cabinets, but we may provide grant support for the purchase of technical equipment, such as software, computers and peripherals, essential for a project.
+Other Costs: Include costs for necessary equipment above \$5,000, stipends for participants in projects, and other items not included in previous grant categories.
+The NHPRC does not provide grant funds for the acquisition of routine equipment such as office furnishings and file cabinets, but we may allow for the purchase of archival equipment, such as shelving units, and technical equipment, such as computers and peripherals, essential for a project.